pb319/California_House-Price-Prediction/README.md

 # California_House-Price-Prediction
-This is going to be my first end to end ML project implementation covering all required stages taking guidence from the book called "Hands-On Machine Learning"
+This is going to be my first end-to-end ML project implementation covering all required stages taking guidance from the book called "Hands-On Machine Learning"

 ## Table of Contents
 - [Big Picture](https://github.com/pb319/California_House-Price-Prediction?tab=readme-ov-file#big-picture)